FOSS4GAcademy/GST104FOSS4GLabs/Module 1 Lab/QGIS 2.8 and Inkscape 0.91/Module 1 Lab.md

 ![Placement Properties](figures/Placement_Properties.png "Placement Properties")

 Now the labels are really coming together.
 There are a few labels that are still not placed optimally (e.x.
-LA, RI, NJ, DE, MD), however, the other states’ labels are placed nicely.
+LA, RI, NJ, DE, MD, and FL), however, the other states’ labels are placed nicely.
 We will deal with the non-optimal label placement in Lab 3 when we work on the layout.

-Now let’s address the smaller states and the difficulty in reading their labels due to overlap with state boundaries.
+Now we will address the smaller states and the difficulty in reading their labels due to overlap with state boundaries.
 Let’s apply a buffer to the labels to provide a nice white canvas for them to sit on.

 12. Re-open the Label Properties.
 13. Choose ‘Buffer’ from the properties list on the left-hand side of the Label properties tab.